 We were in the conference room at the Ron Joyce Childrens Rehab Centre, running our Hamilton Youth Sessions.
 While the leadership teams and participants were sharing their feelings, Callum entered the room.
 Callum is a youth participant from Hamilton, and had just got his new AAC device.
 Brooke is a member of the Hamilton Leadership Team, who has developed a strong understanding of the Imagining Possibilities activities and processes.
-Brooke who employs a similar form of eye-gaze/tracking to Callum was particularly excited to connect with him.
+Brooke who employs a similar form of eye-gaze/tracking to Callum and was therefore particularly excited to connect with him.

 Because of this even from the first introduction through Brooke’s AAC she jumped at the chance to spend time with Callum.